Tobotimus/guetzli/README.md

 4. Run the following command to build the binary in `bin/Release/guetzli`.
     *   If you installed using [Homebrew](https://brew.sh/) simply use `make`
     *   If you installed using [MacPorts](https://www.macports.org/) use `CFLAGS='-I/opt/local/include' LDFLAGS='-L/opt/local/lib' make`

-## With Bazel

-There's also a [Bazel](https://bazel.build) build configuration provided.
-If you have Bazel installed, you can also compile Guetzli by running `bazel build -c opt //:guetzli`.

 # Using